 So by now you’re probably wondering what my research actually is, if you haven’t already heard.
 Well, essentially, it is on CRUD – Chalk River Unidentified Deposits…and specifically, materials that are resistant to it.
 So in all nuclear reactors – particularly Pressurized Water Reactors (PWRs) – due to the extreme conditions within the reactor chambers, ie. heat, pressure, radiation… the water (which has various other chemicals in it) tends to corrode the steel insides of the reactor.

 All components are cladded with Zironium alloys (nicknamed Zircalloy) which corrodes over the fuel cycle of a reactor.
 This usually happens in the steam generator in which 80% of the surface area of a PWR resides due to the crazy looping of primary coolant tubes.
 Crud nanoparticles, such as Iron, Nickel, Copper and Chromium, then flow through the primary coolant and form a porous layer over all the interiors including fuel rods.
 This is kinda a big deal, because boron atoms within the coolant (which are neutron absorbant) get captured by the CRUD generating uncontrolled neutron flux, causing what is known as axial offset anomalies (AOA) and CRUD induced power shifts (CIPS).
 These are extremely bad news for the reactor, which as a result is more radioactive and therefore hazardous to the workers, generates less power and can sometimes even completely corrode cladding causing shielding failure.
-On average, a power plant will loose 14 billion a year because of costs associated with CRUD issues in nuclear power plants.
+On average, a power plant will loose $1 million per day because of CRUD related problems.
+Furthermore, the US looses $14 billion a year because of costs associated with CRUD issues in nuclear power plants.

 It’s a weird feeling to know that your research has a lot of significance and merit to it…that is if the experiment goes according to plan.
 Currently, the experiment will be to test 12 different materials and see which one performs the best under simulated reactor conditions (coolant water, high temperature, CRUD particles).
 Some of the materials I will be investigating include Zirconium Nitride, Zirconium Carbide, Zirconium Diboride, Titanium Carbide and Cerium Oxide.
 After the initial pool heating tests, the materials will then be examined using a 1nM resolution scanning electron microscope.
 And in conjunction with these tests, atomic force microscopy will see how resistant the material is against chemically bonding to existing CRUD particles.